-First Offense: 1-3 days Out-of-School Suspension or 1-180 days Out-of-School Suspension or Expulsion.
-A Safe Schools Report will be filed.
-Subsequent Offense: 1-180 days Out-of-School Suspension or Expulsion. - A Safe Schools Report will be filed.
+First Offense: 1-3 days Out-of-School Suspension or

+1-180 days Out-of-School Suspension or Expulsion.

+Subsequent Offense: 1-180 days Out-of-School Suspension or Expulsion.

 Bullying (See Board Policy 2655)

 The District is committed to maintaining a learning and working environment free of any form of bullying or intimidation by students toward District personnel or students on school grounds, or school time, at a school sponsored activity, or in a school related context.
 Bullying is the intentional action by an individual or group of individuals to inflict physical, emotional, or mental suffering on another individual or group of individuals.